jahnf/Projecteur/README.md

 The input devices detected from the Spotlight device must be readable to the user running the application.
-To make this easier there is a udev rule template file in this repository: `55-spotlight.rules`
+To make this easier there is a udev rule template file in this repository: `55-spotlight.rules.in`

-* Copy this file to /etc/udev/rules.d/55-spotlight.rules and update the 'plugdev' group in the file to a group you are a member in
+* Copy that file to /etc/udev/rules.d/55-spotlight.rules and replace the '@DEVICE_USER_GROUP@' in the file with a group your user is a member in
 * Run `sudo udevadm control --reload-rules` and `sudo udevadm trigger` to load the rules without a reboot.
 * After that the two input devices from the Logitech USB Receiver in /dev/input